syncfusion-content/flutter-docs/Flutter/circular-charts/callbacks.md

 ## onCreateShader

-Using this callback, you can be able to fill the data points of circular charts series with gradient and image shaders.
+Using this callback, you can fill the data points of circular charts series with gradient and image shader.

 The callback contains the following argument: